multimeric/AmplifyCountDirective/README.md

 If you try to access `listFoo{ count }`, it will fire off a resolver for `listFoo`, which isn't actually needed when you are counting table entries, so this would be a waste.
 This option is therefore more efficient.

+### How can I update this package?

+1. Update it using `npm install -g amplify-count-directive@latest`
+2. Edit your schema by adding some whitespace somewhere.
+This will force Amplify to realise the API has changed.
+3. Run `amplify push` as usual

 ### Can I help with this?

 Sure!
 Please do.
 You can find the GitHub issues [here](https://github.com/multimeric/AmplifyCountDirective/issues).